jamesfebin/AIBodh-Website/_posts/2025-12-02-bevy-rust-game-development-chapter-4.markdown

 /// A circular collider for collision detection.
 ///
 /// The collider position is offset from the entity's transform,
-/// typically to represent the character's feet position.
 #[derive(Component, Debug, Clone)]
 pub struct Collider {
     /// Radius of the circular collider in world units pub radius: f32,
-    /// Offset from entity center (e.g., Vec2(0, -25) for feet)
+    /// Offset from entity center
     pub offset: Vec2,
 }